GeneralMaximus/serviceworker-poc/README.md

 ## Demonstration

 1. With the server still running, open http://localhost:3000 in your browser.
+   After the page has loaded, refresh it using Cmd+R/F5 once so that the ServiceWorker can begin listening to events.
 2. Enter a valid GitHub username in the search box and click "search".
 The application will display a list of repositories belonging to the user.
 3. Repeat step 2 for as many users as you like.
 Each time you look for a new